 This book will draw the attention of Canadian foreign policy academic researchers, scholars and students, government practitioners, and the interested public alike.

-The scholars writing in this book offer useful and insightful reflections on Canadian foreign policy, especially regarding the lack of diversity of the field.
+The scholars writing in this book offer useful and insightful reflections on Canadian Foreign Policy, especially regarding the lack of diversity in the field.
 Canadian Foreign Policy is an extremely important work.

 Brian Bow is a professor of political science and director of the Centre for the Study of Security and Development at Dalhousie University.
 He is the author of The Politics of Linkage: Power, Interdependence, and Ideas in Canada-US Relations, which was awarded the Donner Prize for 2009.